ChristianIvicevic/openapi-client-generator/README.md

 * Tests are written using Jest and can be executed via either
   * `yarn test`
   * `yarn test:coverage`
-* Test your code using `yarn lint` and keep PRs small and concise and follow the [conventional commits](https://www.conventionalcommits.org/) so that the changelog can be update automatically
+* Test your code using `yarn lint` and keep PRs small and concise
+* Commits have to follow the [conventional commits](https://www.conventionalcommits.org/) standard.
+  For that purpose you can run `yarn cm` for interactive commits using `commitizen`, otherwise `commitlint` will lint your commit messages using `husky`

 ## License